Frequently Asked Questions

 13. How do I get a salvage vehicle inspection?

-To have an inspection completed you will need a photo ID, salvage title, a bill of sale, affidavit of salvage vehicle repairs ( https://forms.iowadot.gov/FormsMgt/External/411071.pdf), receipt for any parts put on the vehicle, $30 cash, check or money order.
-No debit or credit cards are accepted.
-Any items missing from this list will result in the rescheduling of the appointment on another day.
-Problem inspections will be noted and habitual violators will not be allowed to return to this location for future inspections.
+Before your inspection appointment, you will need to fill out the affidavit of salvage vehicle repairs form on the DOT web site and pay the $50 fee.
+On the day of the inspection, you will need to bring the title, bill of sale, any receipts for any parts that were put on the vehicle and your ID.
+Any items missing from this list will result in the rescheduling of the appointment to another day.
+Problem inspections will be noted and habitual violators will not be allowed to return to this location for further inspections.

 14. Who should I call if my pet is lost in the City of North Liberty?